MUSPERF 7024 - Major Recital V

 - Assessment must maintain academic standards.

-100% attendance is required for all supervisions, forums and ensembles.
+100% attendance is required for all supervisions, performance classes and ensembles.

 Program notes are required for recitals.
 Notes should be prepared for each work performed and should demonstrate careful research and independent thought.
 Plagiarism must be avoided and quoted sources should be acknowledged.
 The quality of program notes will be taken into account by the examiners and may influence the final result for the recital.
 They will be assessed as excellent, satisfactory, or unsatisfactory, and increase or reduce the overall marks by a margin of up to 5%.